Mardin, Turkey - Travel

 Languages Spoken in Mardin

 This city has historically been home to many diasporas that have left their linguistic mark on the region.
-Turkish is the most commonly spoken Mardin language, as it is the official language of the country.
-Additionally, you will hear Kurdish, Armenian, Arabic, Greek, Syriac and English here.
-Tourist spots are frequented by local merchants who have conversational knowledge of multiple languages, so you can expect open communication!
+Turkish is the most commonly spoken language in Mardin, as it is the official language of the country.
+Additionally, you will hear Kurdish, Armenian, Arabic, Greek, Syriac, and English here.
+Local merchants frequent tourist spots with conversational proficiency in multiple languages, so you can expect open communication.

 Currency in Mardin